-The Dell Mobile Broadband Card Utility (already installed on your computer if you purchased the card when you purchased your computer, or on the media that accompanied your card if purchased separately from your computer)
+• The Dell Mobile Broadband Card Utility (already installed on your computer if you purchased the card when you purchased your computer, or on the CD that accompanied your card if purchased separately from your computer)

 If the utility is corrupted or deleted from your computer, see the Dell Mobile Broadband Card Utility user's guide for instructions.
-The user's guide is available through the Windows Help and Support Center (click Start → Help and Support) or on the media that accompanied your card if you purchased it separately from your computer.
+The user's guide is available through the Windows Help and Support it separately from your computer.